Male hypogonadism

 Make a list of:

-- Your symptoms, including any that may seem unrelated to the reason for which you scheduled the appointment, and when they began
+- Your symptoms, including any that may seem unrelated to the reason for which you scheduled the appointment, and when they began.

-- Key personal information, including any major stresses, recent life changes, and history of childhood illnesses or surgeries
+- Key personal information, including any major stresses, recent life changes, and history of childhood illnesses or surgeries.

-- All medications, vitamins or other supplements you take, including doses
+- All medicines, vitamins or other supplements you take, including doses.

-- Questions to ask your provider
+- Questions to ask at your appointment.

 - What's the most likely cause of my symptoms?